reuniware/Python_JS_Security/IpRotationTor/readme.md

 Run the script

 You will have IP rotation + User Agent rotation and will be able to generate traffic for eg. a Youtube Video ;)

+That does not work on Windows 7 (It might be due to Python39 that cannot be installed on Win7)...

+That works on Windows 10 (and has been developped on Win10).